ucb-ee290c/fa18-smartnic/README.md

 ## Integration testing
 We have integrated the CREECelerator pipelines to the Rocket-chip infrastructure in a similar manner to the CORDIC lab.
-The pipelines communicates with the host processor via separate AXI4-Stream queues and memory-mapped registers.
+The pipelines communicate with the host processor via separate AXI4-Stream queues and memory-mapped registers.
 The CREECelerator pipelines with Rocket-chip can be compiled to a Verilator-based executable.

 They can be made using the Makefile in the `verisim` directory.
 Running `make debug` will produce executables that can provide waveform dumps.
 To build the pipelines, run `make MODEL=TestHarness`.